 The Middle School at Oakridge is divided into two separate divisions.
 The lower house (LHMS) consists of grades five and six, and grades seven and eight comprise the upper house (UHMS).
 Each division of the middle school has its own faculty, programs, and curriculum.The Middle School curriculum, in both the lower and the upper houses, provides sound instruction in all academic disciplines, exploration of the fine arts, and a strong physical education and athletic program.

 Specifically, students in the LHMS are required to study Language Arts, Fine Arts, Math, General and Earth Science, World History, World Language (French or Spanish), and Physical Education.
 The fine arts program in the fifth grade consists of nine weeks each of choir, art, drama and strings.
-In sixth grade, students take Design Thinking and also begin to focus their fine arts study by choosing one of the arts each semester.
+In sixth grade, students begin to focus their fine arts study by choosing two of the four options.

 The Middle School's college preparatory program is challenging and structured, yet always centered on nurturing the whole child.
 Our program is designed to help young people develop intellectually, physically, socially, artistically, and emotionally.